scripting/wpIdentity/worknotes.md

+#### 8/5/25; 10:37:13 AM by DW

+New endpoint -- getrangeofdraftsforuser, calls new function -- getRangeOfDraftsForUser.

 #### 7/5/25; 10:11:12 AM by DW

 Add metadata to post, basically send through a few bits of info we have in the WordLand's draft object.